 Looking for ways to reduce the cost of your weekly shop?
 Well, Amazon has entered the grocery market, but is Amazon Pantry worth it?

-Over the last year, we have all started to feel the pinch.
+Over the last couple of years, we have all started to feel the pinch.
 I’m sure most of us are aware of the row that erupted between Tesco and Unilever about prices of various products including Marmite and PG Tips.
-The fact is, since Brexit, Sterling has taken a bit of a battering.
+The fact is, since Brexit, our currency has taken a bit of a battering.

 How to beat the price rises